benkurzion/Transformer/README.md

 ##  How to train a model:
 You will require both my code and my made-up dataset to train a model.
 Please download the files *sample_data.txt* and *positional_encoding_transformer.py*

 In order to train any a model, one must first choose a combination of parameters.
-I have denoted the hyperparameters I used in parathesis.
+I have denoted the hyperparameters I used in parentheses.
 The options are:

 - batch_size : positive int (32)
 - sequence_length : positive int (4)